CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-14.md

 In this lab, you will simulate a Lateral Movement attack using the Mimikatz tool and detect it through Microsoft Defender for Identity.
 This task is **Read-only**—running the attack will trigger Defender’s containment measures, logging you out of the virtual machine and preventing re-login for security reasons.

-> **⚠ Important Usage Guidance:** Because this lab uses a security-sensitive tool, Microsoft Defender will automatically flag the activity and terminate your session.
-You will not be able to log back into the VM after the attack simulation.
+> **⚠ Important Usage Guidance:** Microsoft Defender for Office 365 may take some time to load certain results or complete specific labs from the backend.
+This is expected behavior.
+If the data does not appear after a couple of refresh attempts, proceed with the next lab and return later to check the results.

 > **Note:** This exercise is **Read-only** because the tool used below is blocked by Microsoft Defender.
 If this software is used for any malicious activity, Microsoft Defender will flag the user as a threat, resulting in an automatic logout from the virtual machine.
 The user will not be able to log in again.